petrkrejcik/que-comemos-qwik/README.md

 >;
 ```
 And it wasn't possible to get the types correct in the tests.
 In the end I've decided to use simple action because I don't want to go through the backend to reach Firebase.
+- When using `routeLoader$` it fetches server on every page nav even on client navigation.
+I just want to to te executed for the first server-side fetch and then no.
+- I would like to prefetch some Firestore calls but I don't know how to do that.
+- I like to `<Slot />` API
+- There is `useErrorBoundary()` but it's not documented so I don't know how error boundaries work

 ## Auth
 - Login on the web via Firebase (Google provider)